8infy/SorterFinder/README.md

 -   `SorterFinder::QuickSort(T* array, size_t size)` -> Takes in an array and its corresponding size.
 -   `SorterFinder::QuickSort(T* array, size_t size, Pred predicate)` -> Takes in an array and its corresponding size, as well as a predicate (function/functor/lambda/any callable).
 ---
-## Note: All sorting functions do the sorting in ascending order by default unless you provide a predicate of your own.
+## Note: All sorting functions do the sorting in ascending order by default unless you provide a predicate of your own
 ## Example of a predicate
 `bool descending(int x, int y) { return x > y; }`
 `myVec` before sorting: 1, 2, 3.